thos91/Analysis/process/wgAnaPedestal/wgAnaPedestal.rst

 wgAnaPedestal program
 =====================

-The wgAnaHist program is used to summarize the information contained in the xml files created by the wgAnaHist program.
+The wgAnaPedestal program extracts the information contained in the xml files created by the wgAnaHist program, necessary for the calculation of the pedestal for each column.
+Its output is further analyzed by the wgAnaPedestalSummary program that finally creates the ``pedestal_card.xml`` file.

 Arguments
 =========